contexthub/hello-contexthub-ios/README.md

 ## Creating a New Rule

-1. In the "Contexts" tab, click the "NEW CONTEXT" button to start making a new rule.
+1. In the "Contexts" tab, click the "New Context" button to start making a new rule.
 2. Enter a name for this context which will be easy for you to remember.
 For now, name it "Geofence in".
 3. Change the event type to `"geofence_in"`.
 Now any event of type `"geofence_in"` will trigger this rule.
 You can have multiple rules with the same event type, which is why name of events should be descriptive of the rule.
 4. Below at the left is where you can write a rule telling ContextHub what actions to take in response to an event triggered with a specific event type.
 This code is Javascript, and you have access to 3 objects: event, push and vault.
 For now, click on the dropdown box and select `"Always execute"` then click save.